How Long Does Razor Burn Last on Face?

 What Natural Oils and Butters To Use After Shaving

-Shea butter is especially great for calming the skin because it contains vitamins and fatty acids that help heal the skin.
+- Shea butter: Contains vitamins and fatty acids that heal the skin.

-Aloe vera has also been shown to be beneficial in treating razor burns and can be applied directly to the skin or added to a homemade aftershave lotion.
+- Aloe vera: Beneficial for treating razor burn; can be applied directly or added to aftershave lotion.

 What Are Prescription Medications There For Severe Cases of Razor Burns?